romainberger/yeoman-wordpress/README.md

 ## Bug/Issue reporting

-  Apart from clearly expalining the isssue please provide follwing output information from your terminal :
+  Apart from clearly expalining the isssue please provide following output information from your terminal :

   + `node -v`